WebAssembly/component-model/design/mvp/Async.md

 same thing which, in the Canonical ABI Python code, is factored out into [`Task`]'s `wait` method.
 Thus, the difference between `callback` and non-`callback` is mostly one of optimization, not expressivity.

+The Canonical ABI Python represents waitables with a common [`Waitable`] base class.

 ### Backpressure